MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex2_retention_labels.md

 12. Select the **Next** button.

 13. On the **Review your settings** page, select the **Submit** button.
-When your policy is published select **Done**.
+When your policy is created select **Done**.

 You have successfully published the retention label for VAT Returns and supporting documents.

 ### Task 3 – Publish auto-apply Retention Labels

-Following from Task 1 you will now auto-apply the Credit Card receipts retention label so that the
+Following from Task 1 you will now auto-apply the Credit Card receipts retention label so that the information is retained.

 1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman**.